 The practice accepts patients from the G3 area, Patients wishing to register need to either call at the surgery to collect registration forms or print off the online registration and health questionnaire forms and bring them along to the practice.

 For all new patients registering with us we will require proof of evidence of your address to confirm that you reside in this area.
-We will also require proof of your ID to confirm the registration details you provide to us are correct .
+We request you provide proof of your ID to confirm the registration details you provide to us are correct .
 If this is your first registration in the UK we will require to confirm your entitlement to NHS Services and will require appropriate documentation for example a student or employment confirmation letter or proof of permanent residency.

 All newly registered patients will be asked to complete a health questionnaire and will be offered a new patient health check with the Practice Nurse or Health Care Assistant.
 This will include height, weight, blood pressure and urinalysis check.

 It is important that you print off and complete Part 1 & 2 listed below and if registering

 Registration Form Part 1